Wei-Parker-Guo/RayTracer/README.md

 • **-dispw n**

-This sets the display width of the viewport to be n pixels.
+This sets the display width of the viewport to be n pixels. n is a positive nozero integer.

 • **-disph n**

-This sets the display height of the viewport to be n pixels.
+This sets the display height of the viewport to be n pixels. n is a positive nozero integer.

+• **-hfov f**

+This sets the the horizontal field of view angle for the camera in degrees.
+A recommended value is 54.43 for human eyes. f is a positive nonzero float.

+• **-spp n**

+This sets the anti-aliasing samples per pixel used by the raytracer, higher means smoother/slower. n is a positive nonzero integer.

+• **-bounce n**

+This sets the maximum bouncing time of each light reflect, higher means slower/better viusals. n is a positive integer.

 # Additonal Features